xssninja/Alexa-Hacker-Mode/HackerMode/README.txt

 You create your Alexa Skill in: https://developer.amazon.com/edw/home.html#/skill/ Log in there create an Alexa function named HackerMode Enable the Beta Skill builder
-  In the SkillBuilder portion of the web site click on the "code" and paset in the HackerModeIntents.json contents into the coding area.
+  In the SkillBuilder portion of the web site click on the "code" and paste in the HackerModeIntents.json contents into the coding area.
   Save and Build the "Intent"

 And create your Lambda expression in: https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions/